vishnupadmanabhan/vishnupadmanabhan.github.io/posts/2024-03-19-simplifying.md

 title: "Simplifying"
 date: 2024-03-19
 ---
+_Update 28/03/2026: I have since moved to self hosting my blog on a different platform, purely for fun of coding._

 I have had a blog in some form or the other on this domain and a few other domains for about the past 14 years.
 But In each of those iterations, I have made things complicated to the extent that it seemed like a chore to write articles for the blog.